HLA-B27: Disease associations

+The vast majority of patients with positive HLA-B27 will not develop an associated syndrome.

 The relationship between HLA-B27 and many diseases has not yet been fully elucidated.
-Though HLA-B27 is associated with a wide range of pathology, it does not appear to be the sole mediator in development of disease.
-In particular, 90% of people with ankylosing spondylitis (AS) are HLA-B27 positive, though only a small fraction of people with HLA-B27 ever develop AS.
-People who are HLA-B27 positive are also more likely to experience early onset AS than HLA-B27 negative individuals.
-There are additional genes being discovered that also predispose to AS and associated diseases, and additionally there are potential environmental factors (triggers) that may also play a role in susceptible individuals.
+Though HLA-B27 is associated with a wide range of pathology, it does not appear to be the sole mediator in the development of disease.

+90% of people with ankylosing spondylitis (AS) are HLA-B27 positive, although only a small fraction of people with HLA-B27 will develop AS.
+People who are HLA-B27 positive are more likely to experience early onset AS than HLA-B27 negative individuals.
+Research is uncovering other genes that predispose to AS and associated diseases, and there are potential environmental factors that may play a role in susceptible individuals.

+Approximately 40–50% of individuals with psoriatic arthritis have the HLA-B27 genotype.

-In addition to its association with ankylosing spondylitis, HLA-B27 is implicated in other types of seronegative spondyloarthropathy as well, such as reactive arthritis, certain eye disorders such as acute anterior uveitis and iritis, psoriatic arthritis, Crohn's and ulcerative colitis associated spondyloarthritis.
+HLA-B27 is implicated in other types of seronegative spondyloarthropathy, such as reactive arthritis, acute anterior uveitis, iritis, Crohn's disease, and ulcerative colitis associated spondyloarthritis.
 The shared association with HLA-B27 leads to increased clustering of these diseases.

-HLA antigens have also been studied in relation to autism.
+HLA antigens have been studied in relation to autism.

 Pathological mechanism

 HLA-B27 is the most researched HLA-B allele due to its high relationship with spondyloarthropathies.
-Although it is not totally apparent how HLA-B27 promotes disease, there are some prominent views.
-The theories can be divided between antigen-dependent and antigen-independent categories.
+Although it is not apparent how HLA-B27 promotes disease, theories exist and can be divided between antigen-dependent and antigen-independent categories.

 Antigen-dependent theories

 These theories consider a specific combination of antigen peptide sequence and the binding groove (B pocket) of HLA-B27 (which will have different properties from the other HLA-B alleles).
-The arthritogenic peptide hypothesis suggests that HLA-B27 has a unique ability to bind antigens from a microorganism that trigger a CD8 T-cell response that then cross-reacts with a HLA-B27/self-peptide pair.
-Furthermore, it has been shown that HLA-B27 can bind peptides at the cell surface.
-The molecular mimicry hypothesis is similar, however it suggests that cross reactivity between some bacterial antigens and self peptide can break tolerance and lead to autoimmunity.
+The arthritogenic peptide hypothesis suggests that HLA-B27 has a unique ability to bind antigens from a microorganism that triggers a CD8 T-cell response that cross-reacts with a HLA-B27/self-peptide pair.
+HLA-B27 can bind peptides at the cell surface.
+The molecular mimicry hypothesis is similar, although it suggests that cross-reactivity between some bacterial antigens and self-peptides can break tolerance and lead to autoimmunity.